 Treating chronic stress will focus on therapy, stress management and relapse prevention.
 Understanding the cause of chronic stress will be important, to reduce its impacts and future effects.
 Treating an addiction will be possible through a drug detoxification process, along with therapy and addiction treatment.

 If stress is the cause of addiction, it will be easier to treat them alongside one another, as progress through stress treatment will alleviate cravings and the necessity for drug exposure.

-Both forms of treatment can be completed through drug rehab, especially clinics which offer mental health treatment and support.
+Both forms of treatment can be completed through drug rehab, especially clinics which offer dual diagnosis treatment and support.
 It will be a necessity to complete both programmes to deter their co-occurring roles.

 Stress Treatment and Drug Detoxification here at Asana Lodge

 Dual diagnosis treatments can be completed here at Asana Lodge.
 Offering residential and private addiction treatment programmes, our therapies work to understand and treat the relationship between stress and drug abuse.

 We specialise in holistic healing, of mental health issues and addiction, offering a wide range of treatment options.
 From group therapy to Satori therapy, we can get to the bottom, suppress, and manage a dual diagnosis.